Using MFA Delete

-If a bucket's versioning configuration is MFA Delete enabled, the bucket owner
+If a bucket's versioning configuration is MFA Delete–enabled, the bucket

-permanently delete an object version or change the versioning state of the bucket.
+requests to permanently delete an object version or change the versioning state

+HTTPS.
 The header's value is the concatenation of your authentication device's

 serial number, a space, and the authentication code displayed on it.
-If you do not include
+If you do

-For more information about authentication devices, go to http://aws.amazon.com/mfa/.
+For more information about authentication devices, see https://aws.amazon.com/iam/details/mfa/.